-Britain & Ireland: Lives Entwined is a fifth-volume series of essays exploring the complex web of relations that exist between Britain and Ireland.
+Britain & Ireland: Lives Entwined is a five-volume series of essays exploring the complex web of relations that exist between Britain and Ireland.

 Britain & Ireland: Lives Entwined V - Shifting borders, shifting identities

 Kate Ewart-Biggs, Interim Chief Executive, British Council, writes a deeply personal and moving insight into three generations of her family.

 Journalist Susan McKay interviews women who knew and who were changed by the life and death of journalist Lyra Mckee.

 With writer Glenn Patterson, we’re transported to a night at Bert's Jazz Bar, Belfast, where he and friend Donovan Wylie are putting the world to rights.

 Ex-MLA Conall McDevitt reflects on the importance of identity.
 Having grown up in Dublin, Malaga & Belfast, he believes our identity is multifaceted and distinctly our own.